 Multi-Connection Download. aria2 can download a file from multiple sources/protocols and tries to utilize your maximum download bandwidth.
 Really speeds up your download experience.

 Lightweight. aria2 doesn’t require much memory and CPU time.
-The physical memory usage is typically 4MiB (normal HTTP/FTP downloads) to 9MiB (BitTorrent downloads).
+When disk cache is off, the physical memory usage is typically 4MiB (normal HTTP/FTP downloads) to 9MiB (BitTorrent downloads).
 CPU usage in BitTorrent with download speed of 2.8MiB/sec is around 6%.

 Fully Featured BitTorrent Client.
 All features you want in BitTorrent client are available: DHT, PEX, Encryption, Magnet URI, Web-Seeding, Selective Downloads, Local Peer Discovery and UDP tracker.